LyunKi/lyunki-blog-source/source/_posts/daily-English.md

 v.
 If you `resort` a course of action that you don't really approve of, you adopt it because you cannot see any other way of achieving what you want.
 v.
 When an organization or person `diversifies` into other things, or diversifies their range of something, they increase the variety of things that they do or make. n.[C] The `peak` of a process or an activity is the point at which it is at its strongest, most successful, or most fully developed.

+## 2022/11/24
+I felt she found me boring and `dull`.
+The latter is a small `rodent` that lived in that island ... a rose `motif` new strains of crops that can withstand `aird` conditions.
+v.
+When people `domesticate` wild animals or plants, they bring them under control and use them to produce food or as pets. n.[U] `Maize` is a tall plant which produces long object covered with yellow seeds called sweetcorn.
+It is often grown as a food crop. n.[C] A `grain` of wheat, rice, or other cereal crop is a seed from it.